OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 One key advantage of having a work factor is that it can be increased over time as hardware becomes more powerful and cheaper.

 The most common approach to upgrading the work factor is to wait until the user next authenticates, then re-hash their password with the new work factor.
-The different hashes will have different work factors and hashes may never being upgraded if the user doesn't log back into the application.
+The different hashes will have different work factors and hashes may never be upgraded if the user doesn't log back into the application.
 Depending on the application, it may be appropriate to remove the older password hashes and require users to reset their passwords next time they need to login in order to avoid storing older and less secure hashes.

 ## Password Hashing Algorithms